polyipseity/information/self/academia/engineering/HKUST Robotics Team/SW 2023/tutorial 1/homework 1/README.md

 The following assumptions are allowed to be applied in the EXTRA LEVEL.

 1. There are no spaces between values and operators in the user string input e.g. 1+2+3-4, 2-9-8-7
-2. If the value is a number, it must be a positive integer.
+2. If the value is a number, it must be a non-negative integer.
 E.g. there is no 5+-9--7+10
+3. Although all input numbers are non-negative, the intermediate results and/or the final result might be negative
+4. The input numbers, intermediate results and the final result is in range: $-2^{63}\leq{}n\leq2^{63}-1$
-3. If the string input contains any characters other than numbers (0-9) or operators(+-), the program throws an error message
+5. If the string input contains any characters other than numbers (0-9) or operators(+-), the program throws an error message
-4. The maximum length of the input string is 200 characters.
+6. The maximum length of the input string is 200 characters.

 ### Example